GeneralSergal/ORP/.github/PULL_REQUEST_TEMPLATE/orp-pr-template.md

-# Pull Request Template
+# ORP Pull Request Template

 ## Description
-Briefly describe what this PR changes or adds.
-Include context for why the change is necessary.
+Provide a concise description of the changes in this PR.
+Include context about what problem it solves or what feature it adds.

+---

-## Related Issues
+## Related Issue(s)
-- Link any related issues (e.g., fixes #123)
+Link to any related issue(s) this PR addresses:

-## Proposed Changes
-- List main changes in bullet points
+- Closes #<issue_number>
+- Related to #<issue_number>

+---

 ## Type of Change
-- [ ] Bug fix
-- [ ] New feature
+Select all that apply:

 - [ ] Documentation update
+- [ ] Epistemic / evaluation logic improvement
+- [ ] Benchmark / stress test addition
+- [ ] Structural / schema modification
-- [ ] Refactor / cleanup
+- [ ] Tooling / automation / infrastructure
+- [ ] Other (please describe below)

+---

 ## Checklist
+Please ensure your PR meets the following criteria:

-- [ ] Code adheres to ORP coding guidelines
+- [ ] Followed ORP v2.0 / v3.0 CONTRIBUTING.md guidelines
-- [ ] Changes maintain epistemic integrity and structural separation
+- [ ] Preserves epistemic integrity and separation of concerns
+- [ ] Compatible with EVALUATION_SCHEMA.md
+- [ ] Added or updated tests/examples if applicable
-- [ ] No breaking of evaluation pipeline
+- [ ] Descriptive commit messages
-- [ ] Additions/changes validated against ROADMAP.md priorities
+- [ ] Updated ROADMAP.md if applicable

+---

+## Changes Summary
+Provide a bullet-point summary of changes:

+- Change 1
+- Change 2
+- Change 3

+---

+## Reviewer Notes
+Any additional context for reviewers, potential areas of concern, or suggestions for testing.

+---

+## Contributor
+`<Your Name / GitHub Handle>`

+---